Football Official

 why was docson flagged for taunting today

-Asked by darrell about 7 years ago
+Asked by darrell over 7 years ago

 Didnt see it.
 But he obviously said or did something that was considered unsportsman-like.
 You can't flaunt it in your opponent's face.

-Asked by BOB over 6 years ago
+Asked by Ron over 7 years ago

 Monday night football tonight had a player go in the end zone with the ball in the opposite side of the pile on i.e. Ball looks out of bounds but called touchdown.
 I thought the ball to cross the plane or be inside the pile on.

-Asked by Louanne about 7 years ago
+Asked by Louanne over 7 years ago

 Didn't see the play but....